OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

 ## **Appendix A - Integrating an N6001 Based Custom Platform with DFL and OPAE**

-The process of adding a custom device to the DFL framework and OPAE SDK requires changes to files in several locations.
+The process of adding a custom device to the DFL framework (backport or not) and OPAE SDK requires changes to files in several locations.
 In this section we will walk through the additions necessary to instruct the kernel's probe and match function to associate your new device with OPAE, choose the correct OPAE plugin to associate with your board, and change basic descriptors to properly display the name of your new custom platform when using OPAE's management interfaces.